tayjay/TTPlugins/SCriPt/README.md

     end
 end)
 ```

+`coroutine.yield` can currently only be used in CallCoroutine, if you want to use `CallDelayed` and have a break in it use `CallCoroutine` and start function with `coroutine.yield(delay)`

 ### Arguments
 These functions can also be called with arguments.
 The arguments need to be passed along in an object[].